Coinz casino review

 How Coinz.us works

 Coinz is a sweepstakes casino, which means you can play games without wagering real money.
 Because there’s no requirement to deposit, the site falls under promotional sweepstakes laws rather than regulations that apply to real-money gambling sites.
-That’s why Coinz can legally operate in most US states.
+That’s why Coinz.us can legally operate in most US states.

 The platform uses two virtual currencies for gaming.
 Gold Coins (GC) are the non-redeemable balance and are just for casual play.
 You can collect through bonuses or purchase them whenever you want, but they’re purely for entertainment and don’t unlock any prizes.